OlivierSohn/hamazed/BACKLOG.md

 - change colors of external frame at each shot number : this allows to become aware of when a number is shot.
 (the color change could be smooth)

-- add server logs
-in the logs, say:
-"Handler #1|..."

 - chat : make it easier to use
 - in AppState we could have arrays of random numbers, and a particle system would pass